juilirk/Java-Projects/README.md

-# Core Java-Projects
+# Java-Projects

-Following are the core java projects.
+Following are the Java projects.
    1. Guess the movie
    2. Mission to mars space challenge